chriswayg/ansible-initial-server/README.md

 - set hostname and /etc/hosts
 - set timezone
 - no customization to motd, bashrc, etc.
-- does not disable Ubuntu swapfile
+- will not disable Ubuntu swapfile
 - will not automatically grow partition after resizing VM disk
 - check tasks/main.yml and other task files to see what else is excluded